plausible/docs/docs/goal-conversions.md

 With this feature, you’ll be able to track the number of goals completed, the number of conversion and other statistics including referrer sources that are driving conversions.

-There are three types of goals in Plausible Analytics:
+There are four types of goals in Plausible Analytics:

 * [Pageview goals](pageview-goals.md) which allow you to measure how many people visit a specific page URL
 * [Custom event goals](custom-event-goals.md) which allow you to measure button clicks or form completions
 * [Outbound link clicks](outbound-link-click-tracking.md) which allow you to measure clicks on external links
+* [404 error pages tracking](404-error-pages-tracking.md) which allow you to measure page not found errors

 Click on the "**+ Add goal**" button to add your first goal.